 Chiles en Nogada is a Mexican dish that has the colors of the Mexican flag, and it's a favorite food for this holiday.
 Pozole, a soup made of hominy and pork, is also a popular food for Independence Day celebrations.
-As for drinks, tequila and mezcal fit the bill.
-For a really festive touch, try a Mexican flag shooter.
+As for drinks, tequila and mezcal fit the bill, but for a really festive touch, try a Mexican flag shooter.